raspberrypi/documentation/hardware/computemodule/cmio-camera.md

     ![GPIO connection with additional camera](images/CMIO-Cam-GPIO2.jpg)

-1. Reboot for the dt-blob.bin file to be read.
+1. Finally, reboot for the dt-blob.bin file to be read.

-## Software support
+### Software support

 Recent raspicam binaries (*raspivid* and *raspistill*) have the -cs (--camselect) option to specify which camera should be used.